 Mesolithic Period (Middle Stone Age)

-- First human colonization of the Ganga plains.
+- The first human colonization of the Ganga Plains happened during this period.

 Neolithic Period (New Stone Age)

 The term Neolithic is derived from the Greek word ‘neo’ which means new and ‘lithic’ meaning stone.
 Thus, the term Neolithic Age refers to the ‘New Stone Age’.
 It is also termed as ‘Neolithic revolution’ since it introduced a lot of important changes in man’s social and economic life.
 The Neolithic age saw man turning into a food producer from food gatherer.

 - Tools and Weapons – The people used microlithic blades in addition to tools made of polished stones.
 The use of celts was especially important for ground and polished hand axes.
 They also used tools and weapons made of bones – such as needles, scrapers, borers, arrowheads, etc. The use of new polished tools made it easier for humans to cultivate, hunt and perform other activities in a better manner.

 - Agriculture – The people of the Neolithic age cultivated land and grew fruits and corn like ragi and horse gram (kulati).
 They also domesticated cattle, sheep and goats.

 - Pottery – With the advent of agriculture, people were required to store their food grains as well as to cook, eat the product, etc. That’s why it is said that pottery appeared in this phase on a large scale.
 The pottery of this period was classified under greyware, black-burnished ware, and mat impressed ware.
 In the initial stages of the Neolithic age, handmade pottery was made but later on, foot wheels were used to make pots.